javierhbr/step-function-eventbridge/QUICKSTART.md

 📦 Creating DynamoDB tables...
 🔨 Building and packaging TypeScript Lambda functions...
 🚀 Deploying Lambda functions to LocalStack...
+⏳ Waiting for Lambda functions to become active...
+   (LocalStack creates functions asynchronously like AWS)
+   - Waiting for poc-simulated-api...
+   - Waiting for poc-create-job...
+   - Waiting for poc-poller...
+✅ All Lambda functions are active
 🔧 Creating Step Functions state machine...
 🎉 Deployment Complete!
 ```

+**Note:** LocalStack creates Lambda functions asynchronously (like AWS), so there's a ~30 second wait for functions to become active.

 ## Step 4: Run Test (1 minute)